 Make sure to get the bolts nice and tight to keep the rope in place and secure.

-We fed the rope through the eye of the swing hook kit and adjusted each side of the rope to the height we wanted the seat to be and to where the seat was level to the ground.
+We fed the rope through the eye of the assembled rope swing hook kit and adjusted each side of the rope to the height we wanted the seat to be and to where the seat was level to the ground.
 We mounted ours at 24″ off of the ground.
-This may vary depending on who is using the swing and how tall the swing needs to be for them to be able to get on the swing but still be able to swing without hitting their legs or feet on the ground.
+This may vary depending on who is using the rope swing and how tall the outdoor swing needs to be for them to be able to get on the swing but still be able to swing without hitting their legs or feet on the ground.
 With the exception of the 10″ and 14″ lengths, we clamped the rope through the swing hook kit using the same method as in the previous step.
 The 10″ and 14″ measurements from the seat were only used to create the triangle with the rope where it attaches to the seat, as well where it clamps together to create a stable and secure connection.
 We then twisted and tied the excess rope to the clamp.
 This is not a requirement, we just liked the way it looked.
 Once the rope is clamped, you can cut off the excess if desired.
 Keep in mind that leaving a few inches extra will allow you to loosen the clamp and adjust the seat height if needed.

 I love the way that the gold hardware pops off of the dark wood stain and how the light grey of the rope compliments both the dark wood and rich gold color.

-Ryder my little boy loves it too!!
+My little boy, Ryder loves it too!!

 I will later be sharing how I used some greenery and wooden hoops to make this piece of art that hangs near the swings so check out the blog later for this easy and big impact decor.